khan-ngo/react-profile/README.md

 - `npm start` to start a dev server

 ## What I used
-- [Visual Studio Code](https://code.visualstudio.com/) my editor of choice
+- [Visual Studio Code](https://code.visualstudio.com/) is my editor of choice
 - [Github Pages](https://pages.github.com/) for hosting on github
 - [Additional help to deploy React App to GitHub](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f)